-4. Supporting Course
+4. Supporting Courses

-Students must take one additional supporting course at the 600 level or above, beyond the required field courses and econometrics courses.
-This can be a course in economic history, quantitative methods or advanced econometrics; a course from a third field related to the student's research interests; or an additional course from a student's major or minor field.
+Students must take three additional supporting courses at the 600 level or above, beyond the required field courses and first-year econometrics courses.
+Most students will take one supporting course in their second year and two supporting courses in their third year (ideally one in each semester).
+These can be courses in economic history, quantitative methods or advanced econometrics; courses from a third field related to the student's research interests; or additional courses from a student's major or minor field.

 Students may also take graduate courses in other departments, such as Finance, Math, Agricultural and Resource Economics, or Government and Politics.
 Students wishing to use a course outside Economics to satisfy their supporting course requirement must consult with faculty in their major field and get approval from the Director of Graduate Studies.
-Students must earn a B- or better in their supporting course.